Molecular photodissociation: Photodissociation processes

 \subsection{Large molecules}

-For large molecules, the same processes as illustrated in Fig.~\ref{fig:proc} can in principle occur but they become less and less likely as the size of the molecule increases.
-This is because the number of vibrational degrees of freedom of a large non-linear molecule of $3N-6$ increases rapidly with the number of atoms $N$.
+For large molecules, the same processes as illustrated in Fig.~\ref{fig:proc} can occur, but they become less and less likely as the size of the molecule increases.
+This is because the number of vibrational degrees of freedom of a non-linear molecule, $3N-6$, increases rapidly with the number of atoms $N$.
 Each of these modes has many associated vibrational levels, with quantum numbers $v$ increasing up to the dissociation energy of the potential.
-For sufficiently large $N$, the density of vibrational levels becomes so large that they form a quasi continuum with which the excited states can couple non-radiatively (Fig.~\ref{fig:proclarge}).
-Through this so-called process of {\it internal conversion}, the molecule ends up in a highly-excited vibrational level of a lower-lying electronic state.
-The probability is small that the molecule finds its way across the multi-dimensional surface to a specific dissociative mode, so the most likely outcome is that the molecule ends up in an excited bound level and subsequently relaxes by emission of infrared photons.
+For sufficiently large $N$, the density of vibrational levels becomes so large that they form a quasi-continuum with which the excited states can couple non-radiatively (Fig.~\ref{fig:proclarge}).
+Through this so-called process of {\it internal conversion}, the molecule ends up in a highly excited vibrational level of a lower-lying electronic state.
+The probability is small that the molecule will find its way across the multi-dimensional surface to a specific dissociative mode, so the most likely outcome is that the molecule ends up in an excited bound level and subsequently relaxes by emission of infrared photons.
 Alternatively, the excited molecule can fluoresce down to the ground state in a dipole-allowed electronic transition, or it can undergo so-called intersystem crossing to an electronic state with a different spin multiplicity from which it can phosphoresce down in a spin-forbidden transition.

 Statistical arguments using (modified) Rice-Ramsperger-Kassel-Marcus (RRKM) theory suggest that $N$-atom molecules with $N$ $\grapprox$25 are stable with respect to photodissociation, although this number depends on the structure and types of modes of the molecule involved \cite{Chowdary08}.
 Thus, long carbon chains may have a different photostability than ring molecules.
 PAHs are a specific class of large molecules highly relevant for astrochemistry, and are discussed further in Sec.\ 4.7.
 Very few gas-phase experiments exist on such large molecules to test these theories.

 Ashfold et a. \cite{Ashfold10} have recently pointed out that many intermediate-sized molecules with $N\approx 10$, including complex organic molecules such as alcohols, ethers, phenols, amines and N-containing heterocycles, have dissociative excited states that greatly resemble those found in smaller molecules like H$_2$O and NH$_3$.
 Experiments show that H-loss definitely occurs in these larger systems.

 The ionization potentials of large molecules lie typically around 7--8 eV.
 Most of the absorptions of UV photons with larger energies are expected to lead to ionization but a small fraction can also result in dissociation through highly excited neutral states lying above the ionization threshold or through low-lying dissociative states of the ion itself.
 These branching ratios are not well determined experimentally.